 City utility billing

 What’s new in utility billing?
-This November the City of Kelowna started handling City water and utility billing, a service previously provided by Corix on the City’s behalf.
+In November 2017 the City of Kelowna started handling City water and utility billing, a service previously provided by Corix on the City’s behalf.
 There are a number of different water utility providers in Kelowna; this change applies to City of Kelowna water customers only and to all sewer utility customers (unless you pay for sewer on your taxes).

 We provide utility services to residents within our service area.
 Utility bills are issued on the 6th or 16th bi-monthly, depending on which billing cycle covers a particular location.
 Residential customers who are billed for sewer service only will find these charges on their annual Property Tax Notice.